Benjamin-Hogan/Movie-Recommendation-Neural-Network/README.md

 The model then predicted the scores for all the moives including the ones that I  had yet to see.

-This data was then outputed to a excel file.
+This predictions are then outputed to a excel file.